 There are also themes that I am more than happy to explore, even though they might make other people uncomfortable.
 I have yet to play Letters from Whitechapel, but I don't think I would mind roleplaying as Jack the Ripper on the run from the police.
 I certainly enjoy a round or two of Cards Against Humanity, and I have slain many enemies across many universes.
 I get a real kick out of forcing my children into arranged marriages in Legacy: The Testament of Duke de Crecy.
 And in the world of video games... let's just say I acquired all of the Daedric artifacts in Skyrim.

-But there is one theme in games I object to deeply, and that is European colonialism, including the exploitation of slaves.
+But there is one theme in games I object to deeply, and that is European colonialism, especially the exploitation of slaves.
 A game like Settlers of Catan, which was meant to evoke the Vikings' exploration of Iceland, is a game in which the settlers take over land that is untouched and that does not already belong to somebody else.
-I enjoy Catan, and I choose interpret the fact that the robber in the game is represented by a black pawn as an oversight.
+I enjoy Catan, and I choose to interpret the fact that the robber in the game is represented by a black pawn as an oversight.
 But there is no way I am ever going to invest time and money in a game like Archipelago or Puerto Rico, both of which feature slavery—overtly or not—as a game mechanic.

 In Puerto Rico, you use tokens that represent dark brown "colonists" who do your bidding.
 Some people will argue that the game is abstract, or they will make convoluted historical arguments to downplay the issue.
 Because Puerto Rico is more about role selection mechanics than about Puerto Rican history, some people find it easy to overlook all of this and "just play the game."
 But to me, there is something inherently wrong about moving a lot of little brown people off of your boats and into your factories/fields/whatever.